ziademad02153/ZEDX-AI-Assistant/PROJECT_RULES.md

 2. Desktop Console Mode: Implementation via 5-key load-balanced Groq Whisper LPU.
 Reserved for low-level system capture.

 ### Critical Directives:
 - VAD Implementation: All audio streams must pass through the Voice Activity Detection filter to prevent API resource depletion during silence.
+Standard silence threshold for sentence termination: 1.5 seconds.
 - Round-Robin Scaling: Ensure the 5-key logic in the API layer is never compromised, as it is essential for bypass of standard rate limiting.
+- Hallucination Rejection: Implement system-level filters (`BANNED_PHRASES`) to discard repetitive Whisper artifacts like "Thank you" or "Please subscribe" during silence or background noise.

+## AI Response Logic (ZEDX-Brain)
+- Strict Language Adherence: Responses must be generated **strictly** in the target language selected by the user (`en-US` or `ar-EG`).
+Code-switching or language drifting based on user input is strictly prohibited.
+- Technical Persona: The AI must act as the candidate, referencing resume data without bracketed placeholders.
+- Response Metrics: Maintain a 2-3 sentence limit for conversational agility.

 ## Security Framework
 - Row-Level Security: Mandatory for all tables.
 No data leak between user sessions is acceptable.